 G. Angélica Ortiz Barroso

-Every year, students of a B.A. on ESL of a public university are offered to join summer job programs in order to practice their English language skills.
+Every year, university students are offered to join summer job programs in order to practice their English language skills.
 An organization offers these programs via web pages, brochures and in some cases interviews.

 This research analyzed the brochures used in two different countries (Mexico and Australia) to advertise job positions in a summer camp.